Welcome#

 converting weather data to renewable generation

-land eligibility analysis (e.g. where to build wind turbines)
+land eligibility analysis (e.g. where can we build wind turbines)

 optimisation